core-wg/core-target-attr/draft-ietf-core-target-attr.md

 The Constrained RESTful Environments (CoRE) specifications apply Web technologies to constrained environments.
-One important such technology is Web Linking (RFC 8288), which CoRE uses as the basis for a number of discovery protocols, such as the Link Format (RFC 6690) in CoAP's Resource Discovery Protocol (Section 7.2 of RFC7252) and the Resource Directory (RFC 9176).
+One important such a technology is Web Linking, which CoRE specifications use as the basis for a number of discovery protocols, e.g., the Link Format in CoAP's Resource Discovery Protocol and the Resource Directory (RD).

-Web Links can have target attributes, the names of which are not generally coordinated by the Web Linking specification (Section 2.2 of RFC 8288).
+Web Links can have target attributes, the names of which are not generally coordinated by the Web Linking specification.
-This document introduces an IANA registry for coordinating names of target attributes when used in Constrained RESTful Environments.
+This document introduces an IANA registry for coordinating names of target attributes when used in CoRE.
-It updates the RD Parameters Registry of RFC 9176 to coordinate with this registry.
+It updates the IANA RD Parameters registry to coordinate with this registry.

 --- middle